ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/Quickstart.rst

          ./generate_FV3LAM_wflow.py

    #.
-Run the regional workflow.
+Run the workflow.
 There are several methods available for this step, which are discussed in :numref:`Section %s <Run>`.
 One possible method is summarized below.
 It requires the :ref:`Rocoto Workflow Manager <RocotoInfo>`.

       .. code-block:: console